mvdh7/pytzer/README.md

     conda env create -f environment.yml

-If you want to run this environment in Spyder v5, you will also need to upgrade `spyder-kernels`:
+If you want to run this environment in Spyder v5, you will also need to upgrade `spyder-kernels` (the default version is suitable for Spyder v4):

     conda update -n pytzer -c conda-forge spyder-kernels